By Robert E. Prasch, Department of Economics, Middlebury College

 It did not work.
 Indeed, it was a massive failure that resulted in the greatest world wide collapse since the great depression.
 The spending spree - which did not count the wars - combined with the severe cut in revenue resulted in a government which had less money to build infrastructure, maintain a safety net, and take other actions to stimulate the economy so it would be robust enough to support a living wage.
 Part of the problem is corruption.
 Part of the problem is basic economic theory is wrong.
 See below "Theory is Bad" in this article.

 The reason I have so many references is to show this is a steadily increasing trend I continuously update.
 It is not a vanishing blip on the radar.
 Failure to deal with this trend will have disastrous consequences for the future.
-Documentation is with both an extensive and expanding list of references below and the article Economic Graphs.
+Documentation is with both an extensive and expanding list of references below and the article Economic Graphs and Videos.

 Democrats are not the answer.

 Unfortunately Obama and the democrats responded by continuing and expanding the same failed policies of Bush and the Republicans.
 Specifically,